manasa7958/Projects/ps1a/Readme-ps1.md

 ## Acknowledgements
-https://stackoverflow.com/questions/5029840/convert-char-to-int-in-c-and-c  - I used this to figure how to store the seed in integer format https://stackoverflow.com/questions/13865842/does-static-constexpr-variable-inside-a-function-make-sense - I was using this initially when I was trying to declare the tap psotions in my cpp instead of using the index
+https://stackoverflow.com/questions/5029840/convert-char-to-int-in-c-and-c  - I used this to figure how to store the seed in integer format https://stackoverflow.com/questions/13865842/does-static-constexpr-variable-inside-a-function-make-sense - I was using this initially when I was trying to declare the tap psotions in my cpp instead of using the index https://cplusplus.com/reference/algorithm/ - had a faint idea of the functions but this helped
 ### Credits
 NO images or audio used in this project